ankitrck/titaniamassignment/README.md

 The above diagram shows the current implementation of system and its components

+There are multiple approaches that can be implemented to sync between Data layer and multiple data sources.
+1. The data layer can be used to treat all data sources (databases) as independent and sync between them.

 API layer
 •	Controller with GET and POST api endpoints to connect to server and application Application layer